b-luis/py-similarity-learning/README.md

 ```
 python fr.py
 ```
-## ⚡ CUDA Support (Optional but Recommended)
+## ⚡ GPU Acceleration (CUDA)

-To speed up training and face recognition, it's highly recommended to use a GPU with CUDA support.
+To speed up training and recognition, a CUDA-compatible NVIDIA GPU is recommended.

-Windows Users:
- - Ensure you have a CUDA-compatible NVIDIA GPU.
+- **Windows/Linux (NVIDIA GPU)**:
- - Install the correct versions of CUDA Toolkit and cuDNN.
+  - Install the correct [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and cuDNN.
+  - Verify by running `torch.cuda.is_available()` in Python.
+  - This significantly improves performance over CPU.

+- **macOS**:
+  - CUDA is **not supported**.
+  - Training and recognition will run on **CPU** only, which is slower.
+  - Works fine for small datasets or light usage.

+- **AMD GPUs / Apple Silicon**:
+  - Currently not supported for GPU acceleration in this project.

- - Verify torch.cuda.is_available() returns True in Python to confirm CUDA is working.
+ - Verify `torch.cuda.is_available()` returns True in Python to confirm CUDA is working.

 > 💡 Without CUDA, the training and recognition processes will fall back to CPU and can be significantly slower.